macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 100: Semptember 10, 2018

+**Today's Progress**: #R2D100 Round 2 is over!
+Another 100 days gone so fast!
+Found a new love in regular expressions.
+Still have not got any FreeCodeCamp certifications and I haven't applied for any jobs!
+I keep practicing JS every day.
+I now rank 4,990 at #Codewars #100DaysOfCode #javascript

+**Thoughts:** Rank 4,880 @ Codewars

+## Day 99: Semptember 9, 2018

+**Today's Progress**: #R2D99 I can't believe there is only one day left to finish round 2.
+Reading about regular expressions like maniac.
+Today's JS practice kata with regex: "validate code with simple regex", "Simple validation of a username with regex" & "What's wrong with these identifiers?" #Codewars #100DaysOfCode #javascript

+**Thoughts:** Rank 4,970 @ Codewars

+## Day 98: Semptember 8, 2018

+**Today's Progress**: #R2D98 Started reading the book "Mastering Regular Expressions by Jeffrey E. F. Friedl.
+Of course daily JS practice with kata "L1: Bartender, drinks!", "Pre-FizzBuzz Workout #1" & "Finish Guess the Number Game" #Codewars #100DaysOfCode #javascript

+**Thoughts:** Rank 5,060 @ Codewars

+## Day 97: Semptember 7, 2018

+**Today's Progress**: #R2D97 Waiting for my Filemaker solution to be approved by the customer.
+Meanwhile I did some JS training with kata "Rock Paper Scissors!", "Regexp Basics - is it a digit?" & "Transportation on vacation" #Codewars #100DaysOfCode #javascript

+**Thoughts:** Rank 5,060 @ Codewars

 ## Day 96: Semptember 6, 2018

 **Today's Progress**: #R2D96 Working on filtering tool for FileMaker.
 New relationships will make it 100 times faster.
 Today's JS training with kata "Simple Fun #1: Seats in Theater", "Formatting decimal places #0" & "Tip Calculator" #Codewars #100DaysOfCode #javascript